Skip to content

 When JS is on, mountly can load the component and pass CSS hints through to adapters.
 By default the widget mounts in light DOM and the document <link> continues to apply; if shadow: true is set, the same CSS is adopted into the shadow root.
 When JS is off, the global stylesheet keeps the SSR content readable.

-This is similar in spirit to a <noscript> fallback, but the fallback is the actual server-rendered island content.
+This resembles a <noscript> fallback, except the fallback is the server-rendered island content itself.

 • Small activation API: one function call around a server-rendered region